bcherny/contributor.io/README.md

 1. [Register a Github Application](http://developer.github.com/guides/basics-of-authentication/) to receive an oauth2 `id` and `secret`.

 2. Define `process.env.github_oauth_id` and `process.env.github_oauth_secret` somewhere (eg. at the top of `contributor.coffee`) and set them equal to the keys you got in Step #1.

+3. Define `process.env.github_user`, and set it equal to the username you want requests to be made under (defaults to the username queried).

 ### ...Or as a package